Hong Kong Style Mahjong (3 Min)

 What Does 3 Min Mean?

-Playing with 3 Min, also known as points mahjong, means that in order to declare a winning hand, the value of the hand must contain at least 3 Fan.
+Playing with 3 Min, also known as points mahjong, means that in order to declare a winning hand, the value of your hand must contain at least 3 Fan.
 You earn these Fan when your hand meets certain criteria shown on the Rules page.

-The first step for a beginner in 3 Min is to learn how to play hands that reach 3 Fan.
 Most of the time, these hands will consist of one suit hands, all pong hands, and all chow (straight) hands.

 All Pongs Hands